FDA Clears Beta Bionics' iLet Bionic Pancreas – No Carb Counting Required

 What is the iLet Bionic Pancreas?

-The iLet Bionic Pancreas is an automated insulin delivery (AID) system, not yet approved by the FDA, that consists of a tubed insulin pump, a Dexcom G6 continuous glucose monitor (CGM) and a connected smartphone or reader.
+The iLet Bionic Pancreas is an automated insulin delivery (AID) system that consists of a tubed insulin pump, a Dexcom G6 continuous glucose monitor (CGM) and a connected smartphone or reader.
 Unlike other AID systems, iLet requires very limited input from the user.

 When setting up the device, the only information that users need to enter is their weight.
 For adjustments in insulin dosing, users enter their desired glucose target (usual, lower, or higher), the type of meal (breakfast, lunch, dinner), and the size of the meal (usual, less, or more) – no carb counting is required.
 After entering glucose targets and details about the meal, the pump’s algorithm can automatically make adjustments to insulin dosing.